ystemsrx/ER_diagram_generator/README.en.md

 1. Open `sql2er.html` in your web browser
 2. Paste your SQL CREATE TABLE statements or DBML code in the input area
-3. Click "Generate Chen Model ER Diagram" button
+3. Click "Generate ER Diagram" button
-4. View and interact with the generated ER diagram
+4. If you're not satisfied with the node positions, you can drag nodes to adjust the layout; double-click a node to edit its content
+5. If the diagram is complex, simply drag each rectangle (entity) to the desired position and click the "Smart Optimization" button to automatically organize the layout

 ## Supported Formats